fbpx

 Fighting My Negative Bias

-A funny thing happened in our on-campus gym the other day.
 A song came on, and my friend commented that he loved it but couldn’t remember the name.
 I loved the song too and couldn’t place the name.
 Then it hit me like a brick.
 Not only did I remember the artist and title, but I also remembered that I worked on that song and won a Grammy for my contribution.
 What an eye-opening moment.

 Why do I remember all my losses in pristine detail but rarely my wins?